j-andrews7/STRprofiler/docs/index.rst

 This application can provide a convenient portal to a group's STR database and can be hosted on standard Shiny servers, Posit Connect instances, or ShinyApps.io.

+An example of the application can be seen `here <https://hg99x7-jared0andrews.shinyapps.io/strprofiler/>`__.

 Deploying an ``strprofiler`` App
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~